 One of the most important concepts in The Lean Startup, though, doesn’t fit on a sticker or a shirt.
-It’s not particularly catchy.
-It involves a lot of math.
-It’s about accounting.
+It’s not particularly catchy, involves a lot of math, and is about accounting.

 Few things in this world are perceived as more boring than accounting, and people who pick up a book about innovation and startups are usually looking for something a little more exciting.
 Believe me, if it were possible to accomplish the goal of creating an engine of continuous innovation without accounting reform, I’d be all for it.
 But, based on my experience, that is impossible.

 To truly transform our organizations and our way of working, we need to change our accounting systems, as well.
 We need to align finance with all the other parts of the company being redesigned to support the discovery and growth of innovative ideas.
 That’s why I call this new accounting system “Innovation Accounting” (IA).